fnogatz/clocker/readme.markdown

   clocker status
     Show the elapsed time if the clock is active or "stopped".

-  clocker data {-t TYPE, -r RATE, --title TITLE, --gt=DATE, --lt=DATE, -a}
+  clocker data {-t TYPE, -r RATE, --title TITLE, --gt DATE, --lt DATE, -a}
     Generate invoicer-compatible json output.
     Show dates between lt and gt.
 Show archived dates with -a.
     Optionally filter by TYPE, a string or /regex/.